Jollerprutt/proxmox-node/README.md

 In these instructions SCSi and SATA controller devices designate disk names such as sda,sdb,sdc and so on, a generic linux naming convention, are referred to as `sdx` only.
 This is because despite Disk 1 often being device sda in some hardware it may not be.
 So its best to first check your hardware and note which device is designated to which type of hard disk you have installed.
 This is IMPORTANT for option **Build B** because the disks you will use as your Proxmox ZFS shared NAS storage disks, a Raid 10 array, CANNOT have your OS installed on it.
 So for ease of writing and to avoid confusion all SATA disk devices are referred to as sdx unless otherwise stated.

 I recommend a minimum SSD size of 120 Gb for the OS - preferably 250Gb.
-You could also use a USB dom for the Proxmox OS on secondary hosts but a generic consumer USB thumbdrive or SDcard is **NOT RECOMMENDED** because Proxmox has a fair amount of read/write I/O activity.
+You could also use a USB dom for the Proxmox OS on secondary nodes but a generic consumer USB thumbdrive or SDcard is **NOT RECOMMENDED** because Proxmox has a fair amount of read/write I/O activity.

 Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.